archerallstars/G4-Ultimate-Touch-Joypad/README.md

 - **Visual Script:** the code is written in Visual Script.
 Therefore, it's easy to read and understand the code if someone wants to modify it.

 ## Usage
 Open this demo project.
 Play with the project.
-Even parts of the joypad (D-Pad and some buttons) can be used seperately.
+Every parts of the joypad (D-Pad and some buttons) can be used seperately.

 ## Made with love.
 If you love it, buy me a beer 🍺